How A Plugin Installation Can Crash Your Wordpress Website

 WordPress plugins are used to add functionality to WordPress websites.
 But just as they can be a great way to improve the power of any website, they can also create problems for an existing website.
 Installing plugins should therefore be done with care in order not to cause problems especially for well established websites with huge content.

 Imagine losing a website you have built for 10+ years with over 10,000 articles simply because of a bad plugin you were installing.
-That is huge cost and will definitely impact traffic and rankings negatively.
-In this post, we examine why a plugin installation can be a problem for a WordPress website and how to prevent such problem.
+That is a huge cost and will definitely impact traffic and rankings negatively.
+In this post, we examine why a plugin installation can be a problem for a WordPress website and how to prevent such a problem.
 But what if the problem occurs, what should be done to rectify the damage?
 All of these are addressed in this post.

 First, let us begin with an understanding of what WordPress plugins really are.

 What Are WordPress Plugins and Why Do We Need Them?

 A plugin is a piece of software containing a group of functions that can be added to a WordPress website.
 Essentially therefore, what plugins do is to extend the functionality of your WordPress website.
 The use of plugins have been very helpful for WordPress users, especially beginners without any coding experience because a plugin just implements the functionality without creating any problems.
 Wait, did I say any problems?
 Well, the fact is that ordinarily, well coded plugins will not create problems.
 Unfortunately, not all plugins are well coded and so there could actually be problems associated with the use of some plugins.